redhat-et/edge-ocp-observability/observability-hub/grafana/README.md

 The following cmd will:
 - Deploy Grafana operator in -n obervability
-- Create and configure Grafana instance in -n observability
+- Create and configure Grafana instance and route in -n observability
 - Define Prometheus datasource in Grafana

 ```bash